rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-04-on-imperative-and-declarative-web-design.md

 #### It's output-focused

 You don't need to write any CSS.
 This is huge for teams who build web apps but have little interest in learning the intricacies of CSS specificity, cascade and functions, nor maintaining reams of CSS code.
 Utility-first frameworks generate all the classes you need from a manifest, and they're immediately available to use.
+And unlike Bootstrap and Bulma, you have complete control over how things look.

 As a result, you're quick to start and quick to get UI designed because you don't have to expend bandwidth thinking about CSS beyond understanding what properties you need.